Dianna Agron

+Dianna Elise Agron (/ˈeɪ.ɡrɒn/ AY-gron; born April 30, 1986) is an American actress and singer.
+Her work spans screen and stage, and her accolades include a Screen Actors Guild Award and nomination for a Brit Award.
+Agron began acting in small theater productions in her youth, before making her screen debut in 2006.
+After early attention with recurring television roles, she had her breakthrough with her starring role as Quinn Fabray in the Fox musical comedy drama series Glee (2009–2015).

-After Glee proved to be a breakthrough success, Agron began working more in film, first starring in the popular young adult adaptation I Am Number Four (2011) as Sarah Hart before taking on films aimed at more diverse audiences, including the 2013 mob-comedy The Family and 2015's Bare.
+After her breakthrough success in Glee, Agron began working more in film, first starring in the popular young adult adaptation I Am Number Four (2011) as Sarah Hart before taking on films aimed at more diverse audiences, including the 2013 mob-comedy The Family and 2015's Bare.
 She has also directed several short films and music videos and, in 2017, began performing as a singer at the Café Carlyle in New York City, while continuing to star in films including Novitiate and Hollow in the Land in 2017, Shiva Baby in 2020, and As They Made Us in 2022.
-She directed part of the 2019 anthology feature film Berlin, I Love You, as well as acting in it.
-As a singer, Agron is noted for her husky lyric contralto voice.
+She acted in and directed part of the 2019 anthology feature film Berlin, I Love You, and returned to television as the lead in the Netflix fantasy drama series The Chosen One (2023).

 Agron is Jewish and has spoken of how her religion relates to her career.
-She has also been involved with significant charity work, particularly in support of LGBT rights and human rights.
+She has also been involved with significant charity work, particularly in support of LGBTQ+ rights and human rights.
+Labeled a fashion icon, Agron's old Hollywood fashion style and appearance has garnered media attention.